graphql/graphql-spec/spec/Section 7 -- Response.md

 validation error, this entry must not be present.

-When the response of the GraphQL operation contains incrementally delivered results, both the initial payload and all subsequent payloads must contain an entry with key `hasNext`.
+When the response of the GraphQL operation contains incrementally delivered payloads, both the initial payload and all subsequent payloads must contain an entry with key `hasNext`.
 The value of this entry must be {true} for all but the last response in the stream.
 The value of this entry must be {false} for the last response of the stream.
 This entry must not be present for GraphQL operations that return a single response map.

-When the response of the GraphQL operation contains incrementally delivered results, both the initial payload and any subsequent payloads may contain entries with the keys `pending`, `incremental`, and/or `completed`.
+When the response of the GraphQL operation contains incrementally delivered payloads, both the initial payload and any subsequent payloads may contain entries with the keys `pending`, `incremental`, and/or `completed`.
 The value of these entries are described in the "Pending", "Incremental", and "Completed" sections below.